Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Physiological Role

 Copper is a cofactor for ceruloplasmin, involved in iron metabolism.
 It also activates superoxide dismutase (Cu/Zn-SOD), a key enzyme in antioxidant defence.
-Zinc participates in over 300 enzymatic reactions, supports immune function and contributes to DNA stabilisation.
+Zinc participates in over 300 enzymatic reactions.
+It contributes to the normal function of the immune system and to normal DNA synthesis.
 Both elements are required for normal SOD function, illustrating their biological complementarity.

 The ratio therefore reflects a functional balance.
 When it rises, oxidative burden tends to increase.
 When it falls below the optimal zone, copper bioavailability may become insufficient for the enzymatic functions that depend on it.